4. Optimization#

 4.2.3.1.
 Minibatching#

-For data which is very similar, gradient descent is inefficient, whereas stochastic gradient descent relies on the power of vectorization.
+For data that is very similar, gradient descent is inefficient, whereas stochastic gradient descent relies on the power of vectorization.

-The answer to these ailments is the use of minibatches to exploit the memory and cache hierarchy a modern computer exposes to us.
+The answer to these ailments is using minibatches to exploit the memory and cache hierarchy a modern computer exposes to us.
 In essence, we seek to avoid the many single matrix-vector multiplications to reduce the overhead and improve our computational cost.
 If we compute the gradient in stochastic gradient descent as

 (4.27)#\[{\bf{g}}_t = \nabla f({\bf{x}}, i),\]